 This is the dive bar to which all other Miami dives are compared.
-It’s a favorite spot of snarky food traveler, Anthony Bourdain.
+It was a favorite spot of snarky food traveler, the late Anthony Bourdain.
 It’s a raunchy beach dive with cheap, strong drinks, pool tables and interesting characters.
 It’s also open nearly 24/7, and provides a different experience depending on the time of day you visit.

 222 14th St., Miami Beach; 305-531-6200